idfy-io/Rebus.RabbitMq.TransientFaultHelper/README.md

 Supports .NET Standard 2.0+, .NET Core 2.0+ and .NET Framework 4.6.1+.

 ## Installation
-Using NuGet is the easiest way to install the SDK.
+Using NuGet is the easiest way to install the Rebus extension.

 Package Manager: